IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.7.1 Event Handling Requirements

+The Hub shall be able to process all valid events conforming to the FHIRcast [Event Format](https://build.fhir.org/ig/HL7/fhircast-docs/2-3-Events.html) received using FHIRcast [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html) requests.

+> Note: This implies that the Hub cannot be limited to process events defined in this profile.
+The Hub is required to support other valid events regardless of whether they are defined in the FHIRcast [Event Catalog](https://build.fhir.org/ig/HL7/fhircast-docs/3_Events.html).
+For example, Subscribers in a reporting session are permitted to send Request Context Change requests with events (e.g. `HeartBeat`, `ImagingStudy-*`, etc.) beyond those explicitly defined in this profile.

-The Hub shall provide the following functionalities for all events, including custom events.
-Specifically:
+For all received events, the Hub shall support the following core behaviors:
-- It shall receive and distribute the event to all Subscribers subscribed to that event type (See [RAD-X9](rad-x9.html))
+- It shall receive and distribute the event to all Subscribers subscribed to that event type (See [Event Notification](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html))
-- It shall manage the current context in the session for all context-change events (i.e. `*-open` and `*-close` events)
+- It shall manage the current context in the session for all context-change events (i.e. `*-open` and `*-close` events) (See [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html))
-- It shall ensure proper event ordering and transaction handling for all content sharing events (i.e. `*-update` and `*-select` events)
+- It shall serve as a transaction coordinator to avoid lost updates and other out of sync conditions when processing content sharing events (i.e. `*-update` and `*-select` events) (See [Content Sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html))

-TODO: Add reference to FHIRcast about event ordering and transaction handling
+Additional profile requirements for specific events are defined in the corresponding transactions.

 ##### 1:XX.1.1.7.2 Event Producing Requirements

-When a Hub has successfully processed a `*-close` event, the Hub will establish a new current context.
+When a Hub has successfully processed a Terminate Report Context [RAD-X4] request, the Hub will establish a new current context.
 The Hub will select one of the existing open contexts in the session to be the new current context, typically the most recently opened context (i.e. resume a previous open context).
 If no open context exist, then current context will be empty.

-When the Hub establishes a new current context, the Hub shall send distribute a corresponding `*-open` context event as if it had received Initiate Report Context [RAD-X3] event.
+When the Hub establishes a new current context, the Hub shall send distribute a corresponding `DiagnosticReport-open` context event as if it had received Initiate Report Context [RAD-X3] requests.

-TODO: make similar changes.

-If the current context has associated contents, the Hub shall also automatically send a corresponding `*-update` and/or `*-select` event for the corresponding contents as if it is returning a Get Current Context query.
+If the current context has associated contents, the Hub shall distribute corresponding `DiagnosticReport-update` and/or `DiagnosticReport-select` context events as if it had received Update Report Content [RAD-X5] and/or Select Report Content [RAD-X6] requests.

-> Note: These requirements are requirements from this profile.
-FHIRcast only requires the Hub to maintain the current context and support the Get Current Context query but not automatically send events in case of resuming a previous open context.
+> Note: These requirements are limited to processing reporting events in reporting sessions as defined in this profile.
+These requirements are not required for other events that the Hub received and processed.

 ## 1:XX.2 RTC-IMR Actor Options